 - Receipts or evidence of the accurate fair market value of original property

-- Repair estimate
+- Repair estimate from a third party

 Hipcamp will review both sides and determine whether the camper should be held responsible for property damage payment.

 If the camper is deemed responsible, Hipcamp will collect funds from the camper and transfer to you with no fees or charges.